 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are passionate about supporting the constitution and ensuring it applies equally to everyone.
 We take this responsibility seriously.
-Our attorneys are not afraid to take on police departments, prosecutors, and judges that have acted unconstitutionally.
-We have represented people facing criminal charges in courtrooms across the State of Michigan.
+Our attorneys are not afraid to take on police departments, prosecutors, and judges who have acted unconstitutionally.
+We have represented people facing criminal charges in courtrooms across Michigan.
 Our attorneys command the respect of our adversaries.
 Our adversaries know that if a LEWIS & DICKSTEIN, P.L.L.C. lawyer is on the other side of the case, they are there to win.
 If you are facing criminal charges, you need the best representation available.

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.